Quang Phu Cau Incense Village

 We pick you up at your hotel and head out of Hanoi by car at 8:30am, arriving in Quang Phu Cau at around 10am.
 By this time, the villagers have already set out incense to dry in various formations, and we’ll get pictures of people working among this sea of red.
 We’ll have time to capture a variety of shots of the workers in action.
 We also venture further into the village workshops, shooting images of the incense-making process, including bamboo chopping, dipping the sticks in dye, and the creation of incense paste.
 As we go along, we’ll capture more images of the friendly locals who have worked on producing incense in this village for generations.
 We leave the village at noon, as the workers are preparing for lunch, and head back to Hanoi for a bite before saying farewell at 2:30pm.

 Quang Phu Cau Incense Village is awash with colour and spectacle, red and orange being the primary hues on display.
 Portraits of villagers and wide angle shots of workers against a colour-rich background make for brilliant and visually-arresting photographs.

 Tour Length: Half Day – 8:30am – 2:30pm

 Level of Difficulty: Moderate Physical activity (Walking)

 Training or guidance will be provided by our photographers throughout the tour.
-Our guides will tailor your learning experience depending on your interest, style and experience from amateurs to professionals we can provide simple techniques to improve your photography, gain further knowledge of your camera and lenses, as well as develop your photographic eye to capture that amazing composition.
+Our team will tailor your experience depending on your interest, style and level.
+From amateur to professional, we can provide simple techniques to improve your photography, gain further knowledge of your camera and lenses, and develop your photographic eye.

 |What’s Included||What’s Excluded|